 Typical English teaching jobs pay around £1,200-£1,650 a month, so saving and having good amounts of disposable income (even in Tokyo) is possible.
 Healthcare is fast and high quality but consider insurance to cover you in the case of an unplanned emergency.

+Life in Japan can be quite work-focused, but enjoying some downtime is just as important as it is in Europe.
 Weekends in Japan tend to be taken up by sharing food, practising sports (both Western and Japanese) and exploring some of the remarkable natural landscapes.
 Houses in Japan are not normally too spacious, so public spaces are well-loved and great places to meet people or spend time.

 So, when are you moving?